Tours and Group Visits

 Stories for Generations to Come…

 What will happen when the Holocaust Survivors are no longer here to tell their stories?
-Illinois Holocaust Museum & Education Center is the world’s first museum to feature groundbreaking interactive voice recognition technology enabling visitors to engage in conversation with a three-dimensional, strikingly life-like image of an actual Holocaust Survivor.
+Illinois Holocaust Museum is the world’s first museum to feature groundbreaking interactive voice recognition technology enabling visitors to engage in conversation with a three-dimensional, strikingly life-like image of an actual Holocaust Survivor.
 Visitors are encouraged to ask questions and hear the answers and stories in the Survivor’s own voice.
 (TIME: 30 MINUTES)

 Special Exhibitions and Galleries